gaganagrawal02/HungryWatermelon/README.md

 - 🔭 I’m currently working on my DSA Skills
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently looking for intership
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Cricket
-- 📫 How to reach me:
+- 📫 How to reach me: gagan02agrawal@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...